People

 Assistant Professor

 Dr. Watson graduated from the Pacific Graduate School of Psychology-Stanford PsyD Consortium in 2014.
 She has a background in psychology, developmental biology, neuroimaging and neuropsychology.
-Her research interests include brain development across the lifespan.
-She is currently working on dyslexia in the ALBA Language Neurobiology Lab and a pediatric HIV brain imaging study with Dr. Victor Valcour
+Her research interests include brain development across the lifespan and, in particular, in the neuroscience of typical and atypical learning.
+She is currently working in the ALBA Language Neurobiology Lab with Dr. Maria Luisa Gorno Tempini.

 Pages